bangpound/drupal-project/README.md

 You never need this module, and it probably will not work correctly as there is no longer a composer.json file within the document root.
-It is incorrect for contrib modules to declare this depednency explicitly, because it is never the only way to run a module that has composer PHP dependencies.
+It is incorrect for contrib modules to declare this dependency explicitly, because it is never the only way to run a module that has composer PHP dependencies.

 In a module or your project profile, add this hook implementation: